Maori Name: Tunarehe

 They live mainly in freshwater but migrate and breed in the ocean.
 In colder regions, the eels hibernate in winter.

-Many Longfinned eels are caught on their seaward migration (when they have a higher fat content) or in their freshwater environment, often in fyke nets or traps and pots.
-They are caught year-round in the North Island and in spring to autumn in the South Island.
+Many Longfinned eels are caught on their seaward migration (when they have a higher fat content), often in fyke nets or traps and pots.

 Female longfinned eels have been recorded aged over 100 years.
 These grand old ladies, often two metres or more long, are possibly the largest freshwater eels in the world.